 How Much Alcohol Should I Drink When Tapering Off?

 The average person takes around an hour and a half to metabolize a single standard drink--for example one 12 oz beer.
 People who have a very high tolerance to alcohol can metabolize up to two standard drinks (28 g of alcohol) per hour.
 People who have a very low tolerance to alcohol might require two or three hours to metabolize a standard drink.
 Males metabolize alcohol faster than females.
 The more you weigh the higher your tolerance.
 Heavy drinkers who have increased tolerance also metabolize alcohol more rapidly than average.
 On the other hand people who have liver damage and reverse tolerance metabolize alcohol more slowly than others.
+The HAMS Taper Page has detailed instructions on how to set up a taper schedule.

 How Do I Taper Off With Other Meds?